nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The [Appendix: Requirements](#appendix-requirements) section provides details on the motivation behind creating CoDoc and how we intend for users to use CoDoc.
-In this section, you will be provided with
+In this section, you will be provided with:

 1. Product Scope.
 2. User Stories.
 3. Use Cases.